Can Vision Language Models Learn Intuitive Physics from Interaction?: Methods

 We fine-tune the 8B parameter 4-bit quantized version of the Qwen3-VL model \citep{yang2025qwen3} using the unsloth library \citep{unsloth}.
 We employ Parameter Efficient Fine-Tuning (PEFT; \citeauthor{han2024parameter}, \citeyear{han2024parameter}) --- rather than updating all model weights we update small low-rank adapters inserted layer-wise in the model (QLoRA; \citeauthor{dettmers2024qlora}, \citeyear{dettmers2024qlora}; \citeauthor{hu2021lora}, \citeyear{hu2021lora}).

-We are primarily interested in training models that learn from interaction.
-To implement this, we train models using reinforcement learning with Group-Relative Policy Optimization (GRPO).
-As a non-interactive baseline, we compare the GRPO models to models post-trained with Supervised Fine-Tuning (SFT).
+We are interested in training models that learn from interaction.
+To implement this, we train models using RL with Group-Relative Policy Optimization (GRPO).
+As a non-interactive baseline, we compare the GRPO models to models post-trained with SFT.
 We outline each method in turn.
 Note that in Section \ref{newmodels} and Section \ref{app:new-models} in the Appendix, we also describe results from experiments with other models and a different RL algorithm.

+Models are trained on 10.000 images for each respective combination of dataset and task.
+Models receive a single image per step.
+The GRPO post-trained models generate 16 responses for each sample, over which the reward is calculated.
+Models are evaluated on a separate set of 10.000 images for each task.

 \paragraph{Group-Relative Policy Optimization} In the reinforcement learning setting, the set of all model and adapter weights ($\theta$) is considered the policy, $\pi_{\theta}$.
 It takes the text prompt and image as input (observations of the state of the environment), and produces a token sequence as actions.
 For a batch of $M$ $<\text{prompt},\text{image}>$ pairs, $\{p_1, ..., p_M\}$, the model produces a set of $M\times N$ completions $\{c_{1,1}, ..., c_{1, N}, ..., c_{M, N}\}$.
 These completions are rewarded using a reward function, giving a set of rewards $\{r_{1,1}, ..., r_{1, N}, ..., r_{M, N}\}$.
 We use $N=16$ in our experiments.